gbv/sssom-js/README.md

 This Node package provides methods and a command line client to process mappings in [SSSOM] format.

-It implements parsing SSSOM (TSV and JSON) with validation and transformation to other SSSOM serializations and to [JSKOS] format.
+It implements parsing SSSOM (TSV, CSV and JSON) with validation and transformation to other SSSOM serializations and to [JSKOS] format.

 # Table of Contents